jadijadi/lpic1book/content/1032_process_text_streams_using_filters.md

 ### sed

 sed is **s**tream **ed**itor.
 It is POWERFUL and can do things that are not far from magic!
 Just like most of the tools we've seen far now, sed can work as a filter or take input from a file.
-Sed is a great tool for replacing text with using **regular expressions** .
-If you need to replace A with B only once in each line in a stream just issue  `sed 's/A/B/'`:
+Sed is a great tool for replacing text with using **regular expressions**.
+If you need to replace A with B only once in each line in a stream, just issue  `sed 's/A/B/'`:

 ```text
 jadi@funlife:~/w/lpic/101$ cat uses